 The exhibition showcases eight established and emerging Vietnamese artists and collective, including Dinh Q. Le, Hoang Duong Cam, Howard Henry Chen, Le Quy Tong, Ngoc Nau, Phuong Linh, The Propeller Group and Vo An Khanh.

-A series of artworks, such as Dinh Q. Le’s WTC in 4 moments (2014), The Propeller Group’s AK-47 vs. M16 (2015) and Phuong Linh’s Sanctified Clouds (2012-2015), will be on arrangement for a initial time to a Vietnamese public.
+A number of artworks, such as Dinh Q. Le’s WTC in four moments (2014), The Propeller Group’s AK-47 vs. M16 (2015) and Phuong Linh’s Sanctified Clouds (2012-2015), will be on display for the first time to the Vietnamese public.

 Referring to photography, once a photograph is captured, it freezes a moment.
 It is the momentwhich will forever represent an angle of reality that the camera holder is determined to shoot.
 Susan Sontag has argued that photographs are ‘memento mori’ – mortality, when they ‘testify to time’s relentless melt’.
 Indeed visual artists have been using this medium as a way to reflect, analyze, fictionalize and even corrupt reality.

 “The Picture Will Still Exist” showcases how diversely artists can treat photography – metaphorically and physically.
 The politics of photography becomes visible through its aesthetics and the process creating such aesthetics: for example stretching an instant of less than one second of a terrorist image into six minutes; deliberately distorting a historic photograph to erase its original context; or preserving the trace of two flying bullets in a flesh-like gel block.